tailhook/vagga/docs/errors.rst

     WARN:vagga::launcher: You are running vagga as a user different from the owner of project directory.
 You may not have needed permissions (see http://bit.ly/err_root)

-Both show that you don't run vagga by user that owns project.
-The ligitimate reasons to run vagga as root are:
+Both show that you don't run vagga with the user that owns the project.
+The legitimate reasons to run vagga as root are:

 * If you run vagga in container (i.e. in vagga itself) and the root is not a real root